dy/nogl-shader-output/readme.md

 #### `draw = ShaderOutput(shader, options?)`

-Takes a shader object/source and an options object, and returns a `draw` function.
+Takes a gl-shader instance or fragment shader source and an options, returns a `draw` function.
 Possible options:

 - `width` the width of a drawing buffer, by default - 1
 - `height` the height of a drawing buffer, by default - 1